dusk-network/transparent-token/README.md

 deployed it is in the best interests of contract developers to minimize the payload.
 As such we include a script that downloads a tool that strips the compiled binary of any superfluous information such as debug symbols.

+#### Nonces

+To prevent replay, external accounts have to use a nonce in their calls to the token contract.
+These nonces must be sequential, with the next successive number being +1 the previous.
+These nonces are kept in the contract's state, and function as an effective count of the number of calls an account has performed.